klimaj/klimaj.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal GitHub webpage!
-Please feel free to contact me with your scientific inquiries.
-I look forward to collaborating.
+Please feel free to contact me about your scientific inquiries.
+I look forward to collaborating with you.

 Best regards,
 Jason